 - Learn something new.

 Or dust off an old activity that you haven’t done in a long time—so long that it feels new.
 Maybe you take an online art class or teach yourself how to pay chess.
-Maybe you enjoy baking and are going to rehab some of your favorite recipes to be more healthy.
+Perhaps you enjoy baking and are going to rehab some of your favorite recipes to be more healthy.
 Maybe you enroll in an in-person or online yoga class, or learn to speak a new language.
 The ideas are virtually endless, and it can range from free to expensive, from short-term to long-term, and from easy to challenging.
 The important thing is for you to be excited about it.

 - Embark on something new with a friend or family member.

 This follows nicely on to number one.
 Create a new, positive way to engage with someone you really dig.
 Maybe you and your BFF decide you’re going to learn Italian together, possibly with an eye to sharing a trip to Italy in 2023.
 Each time you talk on the phone, you encourage each other to use some Italian.
 This same idea can be used with virtually any new endeavor.
 For instance, two friends or siblings could do a solo Cleanse in tandem!
 There’s a reason I run group programs: Humans are social animals and we like to do stuff together.
 It’s how we’re wired, and the pandemic has really challenged us in this department.
 Get creative with ways to positively connect with others.

 - Do one thing different each day.